tadaspaplauskas/apidocs/README.md

 ### Setup ###

 Do NOT install this package on your production environment unless you intend to make your API documentation public.
+In most cases it's best to keep it in the development environment.

 Run this in your project folder:
 ~~~